Rate Debate: Fed Minutes Today Provide Inside Look

 Check out the investors' calendar for a summary of the top economic events and earnings reports on tap this week.

-December 12: No major earnings or data expected.
+January 1: No major earnings or data expected.
+New Year's Day holiday.

-December 15: No major earnings or data expected.
+January 6: No major data or earnings expected.